basic-web-components/basic-web-components/packages/basic-component-mixins/README.md

 [![npm version](https://img.shields.io/npm/v/basic-component-mixins.svg?style=flat)](https://www.npmjs.com/package/basic-component-mixins)

-This package implements common web component features as mixins.
-These mixins can let you achieve the same results as a monolithic component framework, while permitting more flexibility and a pay-as-you-go approach to complexity and performance.
+This package implements common web component features as JavaScript mixins.
+These are designed for people who would like to create web components in plain JavaScript while avoiding much of the boilerplate that comes up in component creation.
+The mixins permit flexibility and a pay-as-you-go approach to complexity and performance.

 Design goals:

-1. Each web component mixin focuses on solving a single, common task.
-They are well-factored.
-They should be able to be used on their own, or in combination.
+1. **Focus each mixin on solving a single, common component task.**
+   Each mixin should be useful on its own, or in combination.
-2. Introduce as few new concepts as possible.
-A developer who understands the DOM API should find these mixins feel familiar, and not have to learn many proprietary concepts (beyond functional mixins, see below).
+2. **Introduce as few new concepts as possible.**
+   A developer who understands the DOM API should be able to work with these mixins.
+They shouldn't have to learn many proprietary concepts (beyond functional mixins, see below).
 3. Anticipate native browser support for ES6 and web components.
 The architecture should be useful in an ES5 application today, but should also feel correct in a future world in which native ES6 and web components are everywhere.

-# Building

-After cloning this repository:

-    > npm install
-    > grunt build
+All of the top-level Basic Web Components are constructed with these mixins.
+By design, most of those components are little more than combinations of these mixins.
+That factoring allows you to create your own web components in the likely event that your needs differ from those driving the design of the Basic Web Components.
+You can use these mixins without using those components.

-# Composing web component classes with mixins as functions
+# Mixins as functions

-Web components can be expressed as compositions of base classes and mixins.
-Mixins here are defined as a function that takes a base class and returns a subclass defining the new features:
+The mixins in this package all take the form of a function.
+Each function takes a base class and returns a subclass defining the desired features:

     let MyMixin = (base) => class MyMixin extends base {
-      // Mixin defines properties and methods here.
+      // Mixin defines properties and methods here. greet() {
+        return "Hello";
+      }
     };

+    class MyBaseClass {}
+    let NewClass = MyMixin(MyBaseClass);

+    let obj = new NewClass();
+    obj.greet(); // "Hello"

+Many JavaScript mixin implementations destructively modify a class prototype, but mixins of the functional style shown above do not.
+Rather, functional mixins extend the prototype chain and return a new class.
+Such functions have been called "higher-order components", but we prefer the term "mixin" for brevity.

 The mixins in this package take care to ensure that base class properties and methods are not broken by the mixin.
 In particular, if a mixin wants to add a